Jim Jordan: Tenure

 Jordan chaired the Republican Study Committee during the 112th Congress, while turning down a position on the Appropriations Committee.
-During the U.S. government shutdown of 2013, he was considered the committee's most powerful member.
+During the 2013 US government shutdown, he was described by Rolling Stone as the committee's most powerful member.
 That group was the primary proponent and executor of the Republican congressional strategy to bring about a government shutdown in order to force changes in the Patient Protection and Affordable Care Act, also known as Obamacare.

 Jordan received a vote for Speaker of the United States House of Representatives in the 113th Congress from a fellow right-wing conservative, Tea Party Caucus chairman Tim Huelskamp.
 Jordan received two votes for Speaker during the 114th Congress.
-On July 26, 2018, he announced his bid for Speaker after Paul Ryan retired, but lost to Kevin McCarthy.
-His campaign ended when Democrats took the majority in the House.
+On July 26, 2018, he announced his bid for Speaker after Paul Ryan retired; his campaign ended when Democrats took the majority in the House.
 Subsequently, Jordan campaigned for House minority leader.
-Former Ohio state representative Capri Cafar said that Jordan "is someone who has built a reputation as an attack dog, someone who is media savvy, someone who is a stalwart supporter of the president and who has the skill necessary to take the lead for the GOP".
-He lost his bid to McCarthy in a 159–43 vote.
+Former Ohio state representative Capri Cafaro said that Jordan "is someone who has built a reputation as an attack dog, someone who is media savvy, someone who is a stalwart supporter of the president and who has the skill necessary to take the lead for the GOP".
+He lost his bid to Kevin McCarthy in a 159–43 vote.
 In 2023, Jordan returned to consideration for the speakership after McCarthy failed to win it after three rounds of voting.
+And in October of the same year, he briefly held the GOP nomination for speaker.